 Informed by your analysis of the focus learner's performance on the learning goal in the learning segment, "next steps" should detail the instructional moves you plan to make going forward in relation to the learning goal.
 These next steps may include additional feedback to the focus learner, a specific instructional activity/learning task, or other strategies.
-Again you may wish to consult with your collaborator(s) in designing next steps.
 The next steps should aim to maintain, support, or extend learning of the learning goal.
 Describe your next steps in language specific enough that another educator could carry them out.
 You will also need to justify your next steps with principles from research and/or theory.
 (Click here to return to the Planning Task 1 explanation of citing research.)

-Assessment Task 3 Key Points What to Include What to Avoid Completed daily assessment record (and baseline assessment, if not evident in daily assessment record) Graphic (table or chart) or narrative that Superficial analysis of the focus learner's performance without citing evidence from the baseline data, daily assessment records, and the work sample summarizes the focus learner's progress toward the learning goal Misalignment between the daily assessment records, learning goal, lesson objectives, and/or analysis Description of performance patterns in relation to specific planned supports used Feedback that is developmentally or age- Completed work sample for the learning goal (the work of the focus learner only, not a group project) inappropriate or contains significant inaccuracies Identifying next steps for learning that are not Evidence of the feedback that you provided to the focus learner related to the learning goal related to your analysis of the focus learner's progress toward the learning goal Specific references to the focus learner's work sample and/or assessments to support your commentary responses Concrete evidence of the focus learner's use of the communication skill (video clip or work sample)
+Assessment Task 3 Key Points What to Avoid Superficial analysis of the focus learner's performance without citing evidence from the baseline data, daily assessment records, and the work sample Misalignment between the daily assessment records, learning goal, lesson objectives, and/or analysis Feedback that is developmentally or age- inappropriate or contains significant inaccuracies Identifying next steps for learning that are not related to your analysis of the focus learner's progress toward the learning goal